smithoss/gonymizer/CONTRIBUTING.md

 ## Review and Development notes

 - All merges require LGTMs from any 1 of the maintainers (See MAINTAINERS.md)
-- We using tags to indicate release versions.
+- We are using tags to indicate release versions.
 We use the `master` branch as our development branch.
-We have scripts under the scripts directory to change the version numbers for the application (see gonymizer/scripts/version_bump.sh).
+We have scripts under the `scripts/` directory to change the version numbers for the application (see gonymizer/scripts/version_bump.sh).
 Hot fixes, minor patches, and full version releases will be following [Semantic Versioning 2.0.0](https://semver.org/#semantic-versioning-200)